vatsalthakkar3/UGA-CSCI-8780-Project-1-Distributed-String-Array-Java-RMI/README.md

 1. **Bind Name (rsa):** The first line specifies the bind name (`rsa`) under which the Remote String Array will be registered on the RMI registry.
 This name is crucial for the client to look up and communicate with the server's Remote String Array.

-2. **Host:** The fourth line specifies the IP address or hostname where the RMI registry is located.
+2. **Host:** The second line specifies the IP address or hostname where the RMI registry is located.
 It's essential for the client to know the server's location to establish a connection.

-3. **Port:** The fifth line designates the port number on which the RMI registry is listening.
+3. **Port:** The third line designates the port number on which the RMI registry is listening.
 This port number is crucial for client-server communication.

 ### Example Configuration